 Although children with autism-related conditions toe walk more frequently than children who are developing normally, there is no direct link between the two conditions, and their toe walking may be sensory-related.

 Most young children who walk on their toes are able to walk flat-footed when asked to do so.
 However, many older children who continue to toe walk (usually those over the age of 5) are not able to walk with their heels down.
-These children may complain about problems wearing shoes or participating in sports or recreational activities that involve wearing roller skates or ice skates.
+These children may complain about problems wearing shoes or participating in sports or recreational activities.

 Some children who toe walk have no specific complaints, but their parents are still concerned about the impact their walking pattern may have on their future function as teenagers and adults.

-Your doctor will begin by asking a number of questions, including:
+Your child's doctor will begin by asking a number of questions about your child, including:

 - Were there any pregnancy complications or was your child born prematurely?

-- How old was your child when he or she reached developmental milestones such as smiling, sitting, and walking?
+- How old was your child when they reached developmental milestones such as smiling, sitting, and walking?